vpinball/vpinball/docs/View Setup.md

 The window projection mode is a new (as of VPX 10.8) mode which tries to simulate this bevhavior.

 ![Window](img/ViewSetup-WindowDef.svg)
 <sub>The window projection (green) is displayed on the screen (blue).
-The projection is parrallel to the screen.</sub>
+The projection is parallel to the screen.</sub>

-The 'window' mode needs to know the physical setup of the screen.
-Since this settings do not change between tables, they are located in the video settings:
+The 'window' mode needs to know about the physical setup of the screen.
+Since this setting does not change between tables, it is located in the video settings:
-- Screen width and height are the physical size of the display area in centimeters.
+- Screen width and height are the physical size of the display area (in centimeters).
 The width is always the longest edge of the screen,
 - Screen inclination is the angle between horizontal and the screen,
-- Player X, Y, Z are the player coordinate as shown on the figure.
+- Player X, Y, Z are the player coordinates as shown on the figure.

 Once these informations are defined, the view can be adjusted per table with the following properties:
 - Table X and YZ scales allow to stretch the table to the screen.
 When set to 100%, the table size matches the real world table size.
-Scaling on the Y and Z axis is always the same.
+Scaling on the Y and Z axis is fixed to be always the same.
-- Horizontal/Vertical Offset adjusts the position of rendered parts in the projection,
+- Horizontal/Vertical offset adjusts the position of rendered parts in the projection,
-- Window Top/Bottom Z offsets define the position of screen relatively to the playfield/glass of the table,
+- Window Top/Bottom Z offsets define the position of the screen relative to the playfield/glass of the table.

 The existing implementation does not perform (yet) perspective distortion compensation.
 Sadly, this may lead to some distortion at the back of the screen.